NewPZP/mybooklet/11 雅思学习/02 艾登英语的学习梳理/11 getting ready for bed and going to sleep.md

 ## 重点词句
 - bedtime story
+	- when I was little, my mother would read me a bedtime story, I'm looking forward to having that ritual with my own kids someday.
 - ritual
 	- his morning ritual includes drinking a cup of coffee, eating banana, and take the dog for a walk
 - tap - faucet
 	- turn off the tap
 - towel - a soft piece of fabric that absorbs water and helps someone or something become dry
+- floss
+	- I floss and brush my teeth
 - beat - very tired; exhausted
 	- after working on the report for 14 hours, I was beat and wanted to go to sleep.
 - hamper - a container for dirty clothes